Purpose-guided education: Purpose in the history of education

-Pattengale notes is that Purpose-Guided Education actually reclaims the foundational tenets of education.
+Pattengale notes is that Purpose-Guided Education reclaims the foundational tenets of education.
 Socrates' mantra was that "The unexamined life is not worth living."
 This examination, as outlined in The Purpose-Guided Student, needs to occur against the backdrop of questions about the human condition, similar to those raised in the classics, and in recent thoughtful works dealing with the same.
 This need for a knowledge base in the purpose-guided model, making the best decisions based on the best available information, is endorsed in many corners of higher education.
 For example, Robert Maynard Hutchins, closely associated with the Great Books movement, was wary of any social or institutional commitments fueled by zeal without knowledge, and the latter came most notably through a study of the great thinkers through the ages, in the "great conversation."
 In 1970, he cautioned educators:

 It is the absence of anything relevant in the current program of the multiversity that has produced this demand for relevance on the part of the young.
 When young people are asked, "What are you interested in?" they answer that they are interested in justice, they want justice for the Negro, they want justice for the Third World.
 If you say, "Well, what is justice?" they haven't any idea ….
 They are ignorant of the fact that there is a Great Conversation echoing back through history on the subject of justice.

-During the Middle Ages the trivium and quadrivium provided the curricular knowledge base to study Theology, "the Queen of the sciences."
+During the Middle Ages the trivium and quadrivium provided the curricular knowledge base to study theology, "the Queen of the sciences."
 Students were preparing to understand more fully their place in this world, and doing so through a deeper understanding of a higher (supernatural) power.
 In today's universities, as UCLA's H.E.R.I. reports on spirituality outline, the majority of students in the first decade of the 21st century place top importance on spirituality, though the shift has changed considerably from the Judeo-Christian version to a more general spirituality.
 Nonetheless, there is a heightened interest (like the Middle Ages) in understanding one's place in this world.
 Numerous studies are trying to find the place once again in education for these metaphysical questions in the curriculum, and while there is a common theme among these "Why" questions, there is a wide range of suggested solutions.
 Some recent studies want to merely raise the questions, like Anthony Kronman's Education's End: Why Our Colleges and Universities Have Given Up on the Meaning of Life.
 While this basic question resonates with purpose-guided education, Kronman's solutions differ drastically.
 It is argued that they do not providing a format for students to find, articulate and pursue their life purpose after the questions are raised.
 Recent scholarly works more aligned with purpose-guided education are Christian Smith's Soul Searching: The Religious and Spiritual Lives of America's Teenagers and The Schooled Heart: Moral Formation in American Higher Education by Douglas Henry and Michael Beaty.